Thyraz/energy-custom-graph/README.md

     stack: energy
 ```

-### 5. Binary sensor with RAW short ranges and disabled long ranges
+### 5. Binary sensor with short ranges in RAW and disabled long ranges

 This setup draws a step line for a binary sensor.
-RAW history is used for the shortest two picker ranges, while longer ranges disable fetching and prompt the user to narrow the period.
+RAW history is used for the shortest two picker ranges, while longer ranges disable fetching and prompt the user to select a shorter period.

 ```yaml
 type: custom:energy-custom-graph-card